 - Step 1

-Once you trim the fabric it will be hard to reposition your fabric in the hoop, so make sure your embroidery is centered and where you would like it to be before starting.
+Once you trim the edge of the fabric it will be hard to reposition your fabric in the hoop, so make sure your embroidery is centered and where you would like it to be before starting.

-Pull the fabric tight and tighten the screw of the embroidery hoop.
+Pull the fabric tight and tighten the screw on the top of the hoop.

 - Step 2